VedaKadam/Simplified-NAT/README.txt

 EMAIL: vedaskadam@gmail.com

-This is a simplified NAT consisting of two files:
+This is a simplified NAT consisting of 3 files: main.cpp
 NAT.txt
 FLOW.txt